 Deer Creek is a tributary to Tryon Creek that joins in Marshall Park.
 The Tryon Creek Watershed Council is helping landowners clear invasive plants from their yards and adjacent public right of ways in order to create a corridor of healthy habitat.
 We need help pulling ivy and yellow arch angel away from trees and native plants in stage one of our restoration work here.
 We may also do some late season planting.
 Snacks, tools, and native plant posters/ booklets will be provided to participants, as well as a coupon for a free native plant from our next plant sale.
-This is a good opportunity to see Deer and Coyote Creeks, two hidden gems that aren’t visible from easy access points.
+This is a good opportunity to see Deer Creek, a hidden gem that isn’t visible from easy access points.
+Meet at 9225 SW 8th Dr, Portland, OR 97219 at 9AM.
 Activities include: Invasive Plant Removal, Native Planting.
 Sign-up here (required)

 Tryon Life Community Farm

+This event has been moved to Sunday.
 Help the Tryon Life Community Farm remove garlic mustard and other invasives from their property.
 TLC Farm brings people together to root into relationships with each other and the land, by sharing tools for community-based sustainability and social change, and tending resilient ecosystems.
 Participants will help steward the land and the conservation easement with the adjacent Tryon Creek State Park.
 This is also an opportunity to see permaculture practices in action, check out composting toilets, and meet goats that are helping to clear blackberries.
 After the pulling, we will meet in the outdoor kitchen for lunch (bring your own, but we’ll have snacks,) and try out some garlic mustard pesto.
 Activities include: Invasive Plant Removal.
-Sign up here (required.)
+Contact Traci for more information: 503-939-0530.

 4th Avenue East Tryon Creek